enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 -->

 ---
-layout: section
+layout: statement
 ---

-# Why Rust
+# Why Rust?

 <!--
 - Last technical section.
 I'm not going to sell you Rust, but I do want to be honest about what it bought us on this specific problem.